 So far I have managed to stay completely silent on the topic of Brexit, at least on this blog.
-However, I have been asked many times if I have a secret investment plan for surviving and even thriving in the event that the UK voted to leave the EU.
+However, I have been asked many times if I have a secret investment plan for surviving and even thriving in the event that the UK votes to leave the EU.

 Since we now have just such a vote I thought it would be remiss of me not to say a few words, although I will be sticking purely to my secret investment plan and not wandering into the murky world of politics.

-I’ll work through each of the major points in turn and then reveal my secret plan:
+I’ll work through each of the major points in turn and then reveal my secret plan.

 Point 1: A vote to leave the EU means more uncertainty